Business Strategy Articles

 The Best Business Advice That I Have Received

-As I was brainstorming about the best business advice that I received, I ended up with a list of killer random ideas that really don’t fit into a nice neat little package.
-I still think there you will benefit from these nuggets of advice.
+As I was brainstorming about the best business advice I received, I ended up with a list of killer random ideas that really don’t fit into a neat little package.
+I still think you will benefit from these nuggets of advice.
 Perhaps one or two will resonate with you.

 Here’s my list of the best business advice that I have received:

-All of us want to throw the Hail Mary pass instead of the repetitious blocking and tackling.
-It’s certainly more fun to create glamorous high-profile strategies than the boring details.
+All of us want to throw the Hail Mary pass instead of repetitious blocking and tackling.
+It’s certainly more fun to create glamorous, high-profile strategies than boring details.
 However, better execution always trumps strategy.
-I have seen this hundreds of times and the best way to leverage results is to work on repeatable, high quality processes.Don’t expect what you don’t inspect.
+I have seen this hundreds of times, and the best way to leverage results is to work on repeatable, high-quality processes.
+Don’t expect what you don’t inspect.

-President Reagan taught us “trust but verify” with the Soviets, and the concept is true in business.
-All too often we make the assumption that our teammates did what we asked without checking on them.
+President Reagan taught us to “trust but verify” with the Soviets; the concept is genuine in business.
+All too often, we assume our teammates did what we asked without checking on them.
 This doesn’t mean that we should hover.
-Instead, put checkpoints in your calendar to ensure that they are on task and you will get what you expect.Take care of your team and they will take care of your customers.
+Instead, put checkpoints in your calendar to ensure they are on task and you will get what you expect.
+Take care of your team, and they will care for your customers.

-Small business people frequently are thrust into time-eating customer contact.
-The antidote for this malady is to train, nurture and develop your people to act as you would with your clients.
-Then you can decide how involved you need to be with relationships.
+Small business people are frequently thrust into time-eating customer contact.
+The antidote for this disorder is to train, nurture, and develop your people to act as you would with your clients.
+Then, you can decide how involved you need to be with relationships.If you want to learn what is wrong with your business, listen carefully to the people closest to the customer.

 You own your development.